oswriter/opensourcewriter.com/content/post/open-source-software-to-avoid-while-on-probation.md

 Here are some other programs I found, just in the Solus repository, that would also be problematic for a person under a probation-related encryption ban:

 + [zuluCrypt](https://mhogomchungu.github.io/zuluCrypt/), which encrypts hard drives and manages volumes encrypted by LUKS and other programs.
-+ [GNU Privacy Guard](https://gnupg.org/) (GPG), which allows for encryption of individual files through a number of front-ends, including a number of email programs.
++ [GNU Privacy Guard](https://gnupg.org/) (GPG), which allows for encryption of individual files through a number of front-ends, including many email programs.
+GPG works in tandem with the OpenPGP standard to provide cryptographically proven signatures, verifying authenticity of content.
 + [Seahorse](https://wiki.gnome.org/Apps/Seahorse), which manages passwords and encryption keys, and can be used to encrypt or decrypt individual files via an extension to the Nautilus file manager for the GNOME desktop.
 + [Encryptr](https://spideroak.com/encryptr/), an encrypted password manager published by SpiderOak.